Association for Promotion of International Cooperation

 In cooperation with Sophia University, the Association for Promotion of International Cooperation (APIC) established the “Xavier High School International Students Scholarship” in April 2014.

-Under the agreement between Xavier High School (located in Chuuk, Federated States of Micronesia), Sophia University, and APIC, a cooperation agreement between the three institutions has been signed which Sophia University will constantly accept one international student from Xavier High School each year, designating the high school as its overseas affiliated school.
+Under the agreement between Xavier High School (located in Chuuk, Federated States of Micronesia), Sophia University, and APIC, a cooperation agreement between the three institutions has been signed which Sophia University will continually accept one international student from Xavier High School each year, designating the high school as its overseas affiliated school.

-This scholarship system was put in place in order to support the development of education in the Micronesian region (Republic of Palau, Federated States of Micronesia (FSM), and Republic of the Marshall Islands).
+This scholarship system was put in place in order to support the development of education of talent in the Micronesian region (Republic of Palau, Federated States of Micronesia (FSM), and Republic of the Marshall Islands).
 The first student from Xavier High School entered Sophia University under this program in the fall semester of 2014.

 The cooperation agreement was partially revised in May 2017, which allowed the increase in number of students to enter each year from only one to two.
 In total, nine students have entered Sophia University under this program, and three have graduated as of March, 2021.